Piscine orthoreovirus: Prevalence in aquaculture

-Europe:
+Europe

-PRV-1 has been present in Norwegian farmed Atlantic Salmon since roughly 1988; within the rest of Europe, PRV is suspected to be common, but reports in some countries remain limited.
+PRV-1 has been present in Norwegian farmed Atlantic salmon since roughly 1988; within the rest of Europe, PRV is suspected to be common, but reports in some countries remain limited.
 Iceland has reported finding high PRV-1 prevalence in its Atlantic salmon.
-In 2018, PRV-3 was reported at Brown Trout and Rainbow trout farms in Denmark and Germany.
+In 2018, PRV-3 was reported at brown trout and rainbow trout farms in Denmark and Germany.

-North America:
+North America

-PRV seems to exhibit high infectivity in North America, with a single infected fish often resulting in infection of a farms entire fish stock.
+PRV seems to exhibit high infectivity in North America, with a single infected fish often resulting in infection of a farm's entire fish stock.
 PRV-1 tends to be initially detected following the return of farmed salmon from seawater.
-It’s likely that PRV-1 has been present in North America for decades, or possibly longer.
+It is likely that PRV-1 has been present in North America for decades, or possibly longer.

-South America:
+South America

 In Chile, farmed Atlantic salmon show high rates of PRV-1 infection, while wild fish populations show low rates of infection.
 Rainbow trout show high rates of infection with PRV-1.

-Asia:
+Asia

-Within Asia, PRV-2 has only been found in Japan and it has been linked to Erythrocytic Inclusion Body Syndrome (EIBS) in farmed Coho Salmon.
+Within Asia, PRV-2 has only been found in Japan and it has been linked to erythrocytic inclusion body syndrome (EIBS) in farmed coho salmon.